bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Patrick: 00:30:28

-I thought that the AdderMan spam was really interesting.
+I thought that the `AddrMan` spam was really interesting.
 The spam attack that was trying to either leverage the exact behavior of Bitcoincore on what it will relay to learn the node peering distribution, but maybe also just didn't know exactly what was going happen and then didn't get all their addresses relayed as wanted.
 That was an interesting thing there.